 - Tina Y. Davis-Powell was appointed to the National Membership Services Committee in January 2019.

-- Shanta Belyeu-Mack is a current member of the National Audit Committee for the 2018-19 sorority year.
+- Shanta Belyeu-Mack served as a member on the National Audit Committee for the 2018-19 sorority year.

 - GAC continues to soar in the 2018-2020 with Regional and State appointments and leadership accomplishments.

-- GAC Immediate Past President, Arlene Mitchell-Pearson, was named to the Midwest Region’s Risk Management Committee for the biennium.
+- GAC Immediate Past President, Arlene Mitchell-Pearson, was named to the Midwest Region’s Risk Management Committee for 2018-2019.

 - GAC Past President, Deborah Hendricks-Black, was appointed as the Emergency Response Team Coordinator for the State of Indiana for the 2018-19 sorority, year.

-- Gary Alumnae Chapter member, Aimbrell D. Holmes graduated from the Midwest Fellows Program at the 48th Regional Conference in Cincinnati, OH.
+- Gary Alumnae Chapter member, Aimbrell D. Holmes graduated from the Midwest Fellows Program at the 48th Regional Conference in Cincinnati, OH, Summer 2019.

 - Gary Alumnae Chapter continues to excel and is known as the “Cream of the Crop” thanks to our rich history, outstanding legacy, projects, programming, commitment, love dedicated members.

-- Immediate Past Indiana State Coordinator Marcedia Bolden & GAC members have been instrumental in assisting the State of Indiana obtain it’s green light for a Delta Sigma Theta license plate to be revealed in 2019.
+- Immediate Past Indiana State Coordinator Marcedia Bolden & GAC members have been instrumental in assisting the State of Indiana to obtain the green light for a Delta Sigma Theta license plate to be revealed in 2019.

 GARY ALUMNAE LOGO & CREST